open/close all folders

-- In Ginga Nagareboshi Gin, Gohei Takeda trains the protagonist, Gin, to be a bearhound by beating him with a piece of wood, feeding him only raw bear meat (which is mentioned to stink so terrible that even adult dogs cower at the smell of it) and forcing him to get pieces of aforementioned meat from the bottom of a large basin filled with water.
+- In Ginga: Nagareboshi Gin, Gohei Takeda trains the protagonist, Gin, to be a bearhound by beating him with a piece of wood, feeding him only raw bear meat (which is mentioned to stink so terrible that even adult dogs cower at the smell of it) and forcing him to get pieces of aforementioned meat from the bottom of a large basin filled with water.
 Did we mention that this Training from Hell started when Gin was still supposed to be nursed by his mother?
-While he did grow up into a through-and-through Badass, making a puppy go through stuff like that in real life would definitely not end half as well.
+While he did grow up into a through-and-through badass, making a puppy go through stuff like that in real life would definitely not end half as well.

 - In the Sailor Moon manga, a man feeds sugar candies to Luna.
 Never mind that a real cat probably wouldn't even like them or even be able to taste them at all (though this is now under debate), you should never try to give candies to a cat in the first place.
-In one episode of the anime, Minako tells a lengthy anecdote about feeding Artemis a piece of caramel and it getting stuck in his teeth.
+In one episode of The '90s anime, Minako tells a lengthy anecdote about feeding Artemis a piece of caramel and it getting stuck in his teeth.
 Although Luna and Artemis are alien cats from the planet Mau, the aforementioned man who fed Luna sugar candies in the manga didn't know this and thought she was an ordinary Earth cat.

 - In Wagaya No O Inari Sama the anime, Kuugen eats insane amounts of chocolate cake, which should make ten humans sick, much less a fox.
 Then again, Kuugen is explicitly supernatural.

-- Goldfish Warning; a classic anime about a deranged farm school with both animals and humans as students.
+- Goldfish Warning!: A classic anime about a deranged farm school with both animals and humans as students.
 The school's pet shark lives on a steady diet of potato chips.
 The goldfish Gyopi and the cows in the school won't eat anything but human junkfood.

-- Oliver & Company, in which Jenny feeds ice cream to her cat, provides the page image.
+- Oliver & Company, in which Jenny feeds ice cream (and even Cocoa Krispies) to her cat, provides the page image.
 A few licks from an ice cream cone, or a little bit of milk is not going to affect a cat that much, but it's still not a good idea given the sugar and other things ice cream is loaded up with, especially since Oliver is a kitten and their digestive systems are not as resilient as an adult cat's (as any cat owner or animal shelter worker who's worked with kittens for long enough can tell you).

 - At the very beginning of The Aristocats, the evil butler Edgar actually pours some of Madame's sleeping pills into the titular cats' milk (and Roquefort the mouse due to him eating from a cookie that was dipped into the milk) so he can drug them and take them all away from her mansion while said cats are sleeping.
 In real life, the amount of sleeping pills Edgar used to drug the cats is enough to kill a human, never mind a cat!
 Since Edgar's goal was to get rid of the cats, he probably wouldn't have cared if he killed them, but the fact that they survive at all shatters suspension of disbelief.
 Not that it's advisable to give adult cats milk anyway, but at the time the film was made, that wouldn't have been common knowledge - it still isn't as well known in this day and age as it should be, especially given the complication (for human comprehension) that some adults cats actually can cope with cow's milk without any reported side-effects.

-- In the original Lilo & Stitch movie, Lilo brings Stitch home for the first time, and feeds him coffee.
+- In the original movie, Lilo brings Stitch home for the first time and feeds him coffee.
 At this point she still thinks he's a regular dog.
 In real life, one should avoid giving their dogs coffee, because it is poisonous to them.
 Pets and caffeine simply do not mix.
-Fortunately Stitch was really an alien.
-He was a little more destructive, but he otherwise had no resulting health problems.
+Thank god Stitch is really an alien.
+He is a little more destructive, but he otherwise has no resulting health problems.
 Also provides a double whammy of Fridge Brilliance and Fridge Horror: A six-year-old couldn't be expected to know this... and her older sister was too overwhelmed to realize it and provide proper supervision of Stitch's diet.

-Films — Live-Action
+Film — Live-Action

 - Seven Pounds features a dog that is according to its owner a vegetarian.
 While it is possible to do this under strict vet supervision, the food she's shown feeding the dog would cause long-term health problems.